Lakebase (OLTP)

 What's next

-- Review the integration requirements for foundational guidance
+- Review integration requirements: See Integration Requirements for foundational guidance.